-Having observed or heard about an issue of concern4, you should:
+Having observed or heard about an issue of concern $^4$ , you should:

 - Consider discussing your concern(s) with a more experienced colleague, such as a local named or designated doctor or nurse for child safeguarding and/or; - Gather collateral information from other agencies and health disciplines, having used your professional judgement about whether to explain the need to gather this information for an overall assessment of the child, and/or; - Ensure review of the child or young person at an appropriate date and/or; - Make a referral to social services.
+You should familiarise yourself with the procedure for doing this.